 - Endobrow with upper and lower eyelid surgery: $18,190

 These costs reflect the surgeon’s fee, the operating room fee, and the cost of anesthesia, but they do not include taxes.
 In some cases, the cost for upper eyelid surgery may be covered by insurance (as I discussed in a separate blog post).

 The first thing you might notice is the difference between the cost of upper and lower blepharoplasty.
 Lower eyelid surgery, for a number of reasons, is more complex than upper eyelid surgery.
 Lower blepharoplasty usually involves not just the removal of excess skin, but also removing fat deposits that are more prevalent under the eye.

-Some patients who are considering lower eyelid surgery may actually benefit from nonsurgical fillers, instead, such as Restylane® or fat grafting (as described in another blog post) instead to fill in hollowed-out areas between the lower eyelid and the cheek.
-The procedure is less costly, but it doesn’t provide permanent results.
+Some patients who are considering lower eyelid surgery may actually benefit from nonsurgical fillers such as Restylane® or fat grafting (as described in another blog post) instead to fill in hollowed-out areas between the lower eyelid and the cheek.
+These treatments are less costly, but results from filler treatments are temporary.

-This is one of my previous patients who had both upper and lower eyelid surgery.
+These photos show one of my previous patients who had both upper and lower eyelid surgery.
 You can see in the “after” photos that they appear more rested and alert.
 For additional patient photos, visit my online photo gallery.